-- 32. Where the (net) exposure to a counterparty is covered fully or partially by recognized CRM, the calculation is similar to that of on-balance sheet exposures (see Section C.1 above), except that in calculating the RWA, CEA is used instead of principal amount: - (a) Firstly, report the principal amount of the transaction/contract in the column of "Principal Amount";

-- (b) Secondly, convert the principal amount into a CEA using the current exposure method.
-Specific provisions should be deducted from the CEA and the resultant amount should be reported in the column of "Credit Equivalent Amount"; - (c) Thirdly, divide the reported "Credit Equivalent Amount" into two portions: the credit protection covered portion and the credit protection uncovered portion; and - (d) Fourthly, multiply the credit equivalent amount of the credit protection covered portion by the risk-weight applicable to the credit protection and the credit equivalent amount of the credit protection uncovered portion by the risk-weight applicable to the counterparty to come up with two RWAs.
+- 36. Where the (net) exposure to a counterparty is covered fully or partially by recognized CRM, the calculation is similar to that of on-balance sheet exposures (see Section C.1 above), except that in calculating the RWA, CEA is used instead of principal amount: - (a) Firstly, report the principal amount of the contract in the column of "Principal Amount"; - (b) Secondly, convert the principal amount into a CEA using the current exposure method.
+If the exposure arising from the contract falls within section 226Z of the BCR, the CEA should be multiplied by the applicable scaling factor. - (c) Thirdly, deduct specific provisions and CVA losses, if any, from the exposure amount calculated under paragraph (b) and report the resultant amount in the column of "Credit Equivalent Amount"; - (d) Fourthly, divide the amount reported in the column "Credit Equivalent Amount" into two portions: the credit protection covered portion and the credit protection uncovered portion; and - (e) Finally, multiply the credit protection covered portion by the risk-weight applicable to the credit protection and the credit protection uncovered portion by the risk-weight applicable to the counterparty to come up with two RWAs.
 The sum of the two RWAs is reported in the column of "Risk-weighted Amount".